SondagesPro/less-skelvanilla/README.md

 # Basic less generator for LimeSurvey #

-Updated from boostrap
+Updated from bootstrap

 - Allow usage of rem
 - Set current font-size to rem
-- Add more usage of current variable top make different variations
+- Add more usage of current variable to make different variations
 - Some fix for limesurvey with bootsrap

 The default variables use only rem and more contrast

 ## Usage ##

-### Single boostrap replace ##
+### Single bootstrap replace ##

 1. Copy file from  skelvanilla-default directory to base directory
 2. Update `variables.less` and optionnaly other less files.
 If you already have a variables.less file : you can use it directly.